Detecting and Mitigating DDoS Attacks with AI: A Survey: Detection

 \section{Detection}

-We next delve into a detailed literature review of state-of-the-art AI-powered detection methods and solutions against DDoS attacks.
+We next delve into a detailed literature review of state-of-the-art AI-powered detection methods and solutions against DDoS attacks following the taxonomy described in Figure \ref{fig:taxonomy-goals}.
 Based on their specifics, we group attacks into volumetric, protocol-based, reflection and amplification, and application (Layer 7) attacks.
 We also summarize the reported detection time of the proposed methods from the papers that include this information.